 Several agencies, such as the Natividad Medical Center and the Monterey County Family and Children's Services provide discharge planning and placement assistance.
 The Natividad Medical Center Mental Health Unit and Salinas Valley Memorial Hospital work with community agencies to assist in finding the appropriate level of care and housing.
 The Monterey County Family and Children's Services provides discharge planning and placement assistance to youth leaving foster care through a Transitional Independent Living Plan beginning when the youth turn 16 years old and every year thereafter.
+Interim, Inc. will provide street outreach services in Salinas.
+This agency can help connect persons/families in need with services available.

-One-year goals for the number of households to be provided housing using HOPWA for: Short-term rent, mortgage, and utility assistance to prevent homelessness of the individual or family NA Tenant-based rental assistance NA Units provided in housing facilities (transitional or permanent) that are being developed, leased, or operated NA Units provided in transitional short-term housing facilities developed, leased, or operated with HOPWA funds NA Total NA
+One year goals for the number of households to be provided housing through the use of HOPW.
+A for: Short-term rent, mortgage, and utility assistance to prevent homelessness of the individual or family NA Tenant-based rental assistance NA Units provided in housing facilities (transitional or permanent) that are being developed, leased, or operated NA Units provided in transitional short-term housing facilities developed, leased, or operated with HOPWA funds NA Total NA